 For new companies, however, to have a symbol logo can be tricky as they do not have strong brand recognition.
 When you have decided to have a pictorial or symbol logo for your business, make sure that the image you choose is relevant and impressive.

-This is one of the crucial tips to design your logo.
+This is one of the crucial tips to create your logo.
 Remember the symbol will stick with your company.
 So, think about the image you select for your logo design.
 You can play with your company name to create a symbol.
 Or you can settle for a symbol that has a deeper meaning.